-1 15A NCAC 02B .0218 is proposed for amendment as follows: 2 3 15A NCAC 02B .0218 FRESH SURFACE WATER QUALITY STANDARDS FOR CLASS WS-V 4 WATERS 5 The following water quality standards shall apply to surface waters within water supply watersheds classified as 6 WS-V. Water quality standards applicable to Class C waters as described in Rule .0211 of this Section shall also apply 7 to Class WS-V waters.
-8 (1) The best usage of waters classified as WS-V shall be as waters that are protected as water supplies 9 which are generally upstream and draining to Class WS-IV waters; waters previously used for 10 drinking water supply purposes; or waters used by industry to supply their employees, but not 11 municipalities or counties, with a raw drinking water supply source, although this type of use is not 12 restricted to WS-V classification; and all Class C uses.
-13 (2) The best usage of waters classified as WS-V shall be maintained as follows: 14 Water quality standards in a WS-V water shall meet the requirements as specified in Item (a) 15 (3) of this Rule.
-16 (b) Wastewater and stormwater point source discharges in a WS-V water shall meet the 17 requirements as specified in Item (4) of this Rule.
-18 Nonpoint source pollution in a WS-V water shall meet the requirements as specified in (c) Item (5) of this Rule.
-19 20 (d) Following approved treatment, as defined in Rule .0202 of this Section, the waters shall 21 meet the Maximum Contaminant Level concentrations considered safe for drinking, 22 culinary, or food-processing purposes that are specified in 40 CFR Part 141 National 23 Primary Drinking Water Regulations and in the North Carolina Rules Governing Public 24 Water Supplies, 15A NCAC 18C .1500.
-25 (e) The Commission or its designee may apply management requirements for the protection 26 of waters downstream of receiving waters provided in Rule .0203 of this Section.
-27 (f) The Commission shall consider a more protective classification for the water supply if a 28 resolution requesting a more protective classification is submitted from all local 29 governments having land use jurisdiction within the affected watershed.
-30 Sources of water pollution that preclude any of the best uses on either a short-term or (g) 31 long-term basis shall be deemed to violate a water quality standard; 32 (3) Water quality standards applicable to Class WS-V Waters shall be as follows: 33 MBAS (Methylene-Blue Active Substances): not greater than 0.5 mg/l to protect the (a) 34 aesthetic qualities of water supplies and to prevent foaming; 35 (b) Odor producing substances contained in sewage, industrial wastes, or other wastes: only such amounts, whether alone or in combination with other substances or waste, as will not cause organoleptic effects in water supplies that can not be corrected by treatment, impair
+3 15A NCAC 02B.0218 FRESH SURFACE WATER QUALITY STANDARDS FOR CLASS WS-V 4 WATERS

+5 The following water quality standards shall apply to surface waters within water supply watersheds classified as 6 WS-V. Water quality standards applicable to Class C waters as described in Rule .0211 of this Section shall also apply 7 to Class WS-V waters.

+- 8 (1) The best usage of waters classified as WS-V shall be as waters that are protected as water supplies 9 which are generally upstream and draining to Class WS-IV waters; waters previously used for 10 drinking water supply purposes; or waters used by industry to supply their employees, but not 11 municipalities or counties, with a raw drinking water supply source, although this type of use is not 12 restricted to WS-V classification; and all Class C uses. - 13 (2) The best usage of waters classified as WS-V shall be maintained as follows: - (a) Water quality standards in a WS-V water shall meet the requirements as specified in Item(3) of this Rule. - (b) Wastewater and stormwater point source discharges in a WS-V water shall meet the requirements as specified in Item (4) of this Rule. - (c) Nonpoint source pollution in a WS-V water shall meet the requirements as specified in Item (5) of this Rule. - 20(d)Following approved treatment, as defined in Rule .0202 of this Section, the waters shall21meet the Maximum Contaminant Level concentrations considered safe for drinking,22culinary, or food-processing purposes that are specified in 40 CFR Part 141 National23Primary Drinking Water Regulations and in the North Carolina Rules Governing Public24Water Supplies, 15A NCAC 18C .1500. - (e) The Commission or its designee may apply management requirements for the protection of waters downstream of receiving waters provided in Rule .0203 of this Section. - (f) The Commission shall consider a more protective classification for the water supply if a resolution requesting a more protective classification is submitted from all local governments having land use jurisdiction within the affected watershed. - 30(g)Sources of water pollution that preclude any of the best uses on either a short-term or31long-term basis shall be deemed to violate a water quality standard; - 32 (3) Water quality standards applicable to Class WS-V Waters shall be as follows: - (a) MBAS (Methylene-Blue Active Substances): not greater than 0.5 mg/l to protect the aesthetic qualities of water supplies and to prevent foaming; - 35(b)Odor producing substances contained in sewage, industrial wastes, or other wastes: only36such amounts, whether alone or in combination with other substances or waste, as will not37cause organoleptic effects in water supplies that can not be corrected by treatment, impair